-2. To value and appreciate diversity (Behaviour Policy/PATHS/RE/assemblies)
+2. To value and appreciate diversity (Behaviour Policy/Jigsaw/RE/assemblies)

-3. To develop skills to debate and analyse (PATHS/RE/Literacy/Topic)
+3. To develop skills to debate and analyse (Jigsaw/RE/Literacy/Topic)

-4. To learn about and explore the values shared by different faiths and cultures (PATHS/RE/school ethos)
+4. To learn about and explore the values shared by different faiths and cultures (Jigsaw/RE/school ethos)

-5. The historical context and issues around citizenship, identity and current affairs (PSHE lessons/PATHS/History/Geography)
+5. The historical context and issues around citizenship, identity and current affairs (PSHE lessons/Jigsaw/History/Geography)

-6. To explore controversial issues facilitated by teachers (Literacy/PATHS) to broaden their horizons by fostering good links with different community groups and external organisations (PSS, HEU, Police, Childline, local places of worship, Dare2Dream, Birmingham University, Debating Club)
+6. To explore controversial issues facilitated by teachers to broaden their horizons by fostering good links with different community groups and external organisations (PSS, HEU, Police, Childline, local places of worship)

 If we have concerns that a pupil may be being exposed to extremist material or influences, we offer support through mentoring and by ensuring that the school is involved in the local partnership structures working on preventing violent extremism.
 Any concerns relating to matters of radicalisation or extremism are reported to the DSL for Child Protection and usual Child Protection protocols are followed.

-The 'WRAP' Home Office PREVENT training took place for all staff in September 2014 and was refreshed in July 2016.
+The 'WRAP' Home Office PREVENT training takes place regularly.
 Paul Sansom (Head Teacher) is an accredited WRAP trainer and the Single Point of Contact (SPOC).

 Our school PREVENT Risk Assessment is available below from the School Policies page